-Leaf node that describes whether when the fully integrated messaging experience is provided the File Transfer via HTTP capability needs to be on independently of whether or not the other end is registered.
+Leaf node that describes whether when the Integrated Messaging experience is provided the File Transfer via HTTP capability needs to be on independently of whether or not the other end is registered.
 For example this can be used by Service Providers preferring the user experience of 1-to-1 File Transfer to offline users over the use of xMS based messaging.

-It is required to be instantiated if a service provider enables the fully integrated messaging experience.
+It is required to be instantiated if a service provider enables the Integrated Messaging experience.